jaihuni/Team-Cook/DP5 report/main report.md

 ## Plan for Iteration

+(1) Overall UI

+- Add a function to go home or previous page.
+  - A lot of users complained that there is no button to go home or previous page.
+We relized that user wants to actively move page, not staying at same page.
+Therefore, adding the function will provide user more satisfied experience.

-(1) Recipe Suggestion page
+(2) Recipe Suggestion Page

-- Delete the Add Set function; it seems useless.
+- Delete the 'Add Set' function; it seems useless.
-  - The add set button is efficient when adding many types of materials, but only a small number of materials were added during actual testing.
-If this function is developed, it is not exposed at first.
-But if the user selects more than a certain number of types of materials, it can be added as a recommended function.
+  - The 'Add Set' button is efficient when adding many types of materials, but few types of materials were added during actual testing.
+When we decide to add the button again later, it will be better to not expose at first.
+When the user selects more than a certain number of types of materials, it can be displayed as a recommended function.
--

-(2) Recipe Optimizing page
+(3) Recipe Optimizing Page

-- Put the ingredient units on the right side of the boxes(?) (ex) Spaghetti Noodle |250| (g)
+- Place a text "Amount" above the amount input boxes.
+  - Some users thought that the amount input boxes are displaying other information as calories.
+Also, currently it is hard for users to recognize what they have to do at a glance.
+Placing a text "Amount" will provide user better confidence with their action.
+- Amount Modify
 - For the necessary instructions, put cubes without the checkmark, instead of checkboxes.

-(3)